fbandeirac/stoneworks/blog/2019-04-01-digital-image-processing.en.md

 If you're interested in checking out the [original image][8] used in these examples and comparing the results, it's a [beautiful picture][8] by [Priscilla Du Preez][7].
 Check out her work, is awesome!

+### Third-Party

+A cool thing about TinyPNG is that they keep a section for [third-party solutions][5].
+This section contains free and paid solutions, which must be categorized in:
+- [**Content Management**][9]
+- [**Desktop**][10]
+- [**Development**][11]
+- [**E-Commerce**][12]

+Each developer/company is responsible for its product and implementation, so if you're interested in any of them, TinyPNG won't be able to help.

+### Other solutions

+TinyPNG offer a some other products, like a Photoshop Plugin for your compressing needs, their own CDN and an analyzer that quickly checks a site for images and how much TinyPNG can help improve it's performance.

+I hope you find this post useful, and if there's anything wrong in it or any info you believe should be added, please contact me.

 [1]: (https://tinypng.com)
 [2]: (https://tinyjpg.com)